-Last Friday night I went to a high-end restaurant with my girlfriend.
+Last Friday night I went to a high-end restaurant.
 I knew that I wasn’t going to order just an entree and a glass of water, so I asked the server to make recommendations and guide my choices.
 Nothing was off-limits because I was paying for the experience of fine dining for two hours, the money was a mere triviality.

 Many financial experts say we need to cut everything, even the things that we deeply care about.
-As long as I’m reaching my financial goals then it’s OK to spend money guilt-free.
+As long as I’m reaching my financial goals then it’s okay to spend money guilt-free.

 Sitting in traffic while commuting to work is the unhappiest time of our lives, according to research presented in Thrive.
-A person who commutes an hour to work each day would need to get paid 40% more than a person who walks to work, in order to achieve the same level of happiness.
+A person who commutes an hour to work each day needs to get paid 40% more than a person who walks to work in order to achieve the same level of happiness.

 We’re not as happy as our income would predict, so in a world of more, try less:

-- Live in a small house, that’s close to work
+- Live in a small house close to work

 - Keep the home free of clutter